kdheepak/kdheepak.github.io/content/23-technical_writing.md

 <!-- BEGIN SLIDES -->

-These are arguments that allow you to use citations when writing academic papers.
+These following arguments allow you to use citations when writing academic papers.

 * `--filter pandoc-citeproc` : filter to parse citations
 * `--csl=CSLFILE` : define a citation style sheet e.g. ieee.csl